LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/entities.md

 <img class="fancyimage" style="width:400px" src="img/testuserinput.png">

+### Add an entity

+**To add an entity**

+1. Open the domain.
+2. In the upper-left corner, click **Entities**.
+3. Click **Add Entity** in the upper-right corner.
+4. Specify the following:
+    * **Entity name**: Enter the name of the entity using alphanumeric characters (no special characters).
+Consider using all capital letters and underscores (instead of spaces) as a convention; this makes the entities readily visible when they are used in intents and knowledge bases.
+    * **Entity values**: Enter each entity value, pressing Enter after each one.
+5. Click **Save** in the lower-right corner.

 ### Using entities

 To refresh on using entities with intents, check out the [Intents tutorial](conversation-builder-tutorials-guides-getting-started.html).
-For using entities with Knowledge Base articles, review [Knowledge Base tutorial](knowledge-base-tutorial.html).
+For using entities with Knowledge Base articles, review the [Knowledge Base tutorial](knowledge-base-tutorial.html).

 #### Can I detect entities using JavaScript?